mever-team/transparency-service/README.md

 pip install aicard
 ```

-If you are a developer working on this repository, clone it and install it locally
-per `pip install -e package` instead.
 Create your first model card like below.
+You can also visit our public service
+or self-host a copy of your own to maintain a database of cards and modify
+fields through a UI.
+The *aicard* library makes that hosting possible, allows
+programmatic management of cards, and **passes data to the service from your
+local environment**.
+Those data comprise mainly quantitative evaluation.

 ```python
 # demo.py